Evolutionary Retrofitting: Offline Mode Experiments

 \subsubsection{Results}

-\cref{mainalg} is launched here with values $O=\{NGOpt\}$, $B=\{b\}$ (by default $50$), and for different values of $k$.
+AfterLearnER (\cref{mainalg}) is launched here with values $O=\{NGOpt\}$, $B=\{b\}$ (by default $50$), for different values of $k$.

-\cref{xpmidas} displays the \al{} on the test set $\mathcal{V}'$ versus the number of runs $k$ for a budget of 50 (other results are presented in \Cref{appmidas}).
-These results demonstrate an enhancement in the \al{} optimized using the validation set, consistently improving the performance of the Small baseline, and sometimes outperforming the performance of the Hybrid model, even with $k<10$. \Cref{appmidas} also presents evidence of effective transferability: specifically, training on Threshold~3 (i.e. with ratio $1.25^3$) does not only improve outcomes in the test set for that metric, but also yields positive results for other metrics discussed in \cref{sec:alossMidas} above.
+\cref{xpmidas} displays the \al{} on the test set $\mathcal{V}'$ versus the number of internal runs $k$, each one with a budget of 50 (other results are presented in \Cref{appmidas}).
+These results demonstrate an enhancement in the \al{} optimized using the validation set, consistently improving the performance of the Small baseline and sometimes outperforming the performance of the Hybrid model, even with $k<10$. \Cref{appmidas} also presents evidence of effective transferability: specifically, training on Threshold~3 (i.e., with ratio $1.25^3$) not only improves the outcomes in the test set for that metric but also yields positive results for other metrics discussed in~\cref{sec:alossMidas} above.